Fitting a Zetec engine into your Mk2 Ford Fiesta

 - Oil Pump

 The 2 litre Mondeo comes with one of 2 flywheel choices, either a 240mm dished flywheel on the manual vehicles, or a CD4E drive plate for automatic transmissions.
 Both of these are unsuitable for use with a BC or IB5 box.
-Use instead a 220mm flat flywheel from a 1.6 or 1.8 Zetec equipped Fiesta, Escort or Mondeo.
+Use instead a 220mm flat flywheel from a 1.6 or 1.8 Zetec equipped Fiesta, or Escort.

 Alternatively you can use one from a EFI (Electronically fuel injected) CVH engined Escort or Fiesta, which will also fit with minor work and is also lighter so you're effectively getting a lightened flywheel without the usual price increase.
 To make a CVH flywheel fit you need to slightly enlarge the bolt holes by .5mm.
 When fitting you will notice that one of the holes is offset so it can only fit one way.
 Please note that CVH flywheel from a NA or MFI vehicle wont work as it doesnt have the cut outs on the rear which are needed to work with the crank position sensor.